 "It is often thought that medicine is the curative process.
 It is no such thing; medicine is the surgery of functions, as surgery is that of limbs and organs.
 Neither can do anything but remove obstructions; neither can cure, nature alone cures.
 Surgery removes the bullet out of the limb, which is an obstruction to cure, but nature heals the wound.
 So, it is with medicine; the function of an organ becomes obstructed; medicine, so far as we know, assists nature to remove the obstruction, but does nothing more.
 And what nursing has to do in either case is to put the patient in the best condition for nature to act upon him."

 Indigenous Knowledge Recognition

 The Dakota People and the Ojibwe People are the original indigenous people of Minnesota.
 Their knowledge, traditions, and community life ways make them the planetary health experts for this place.
 We recognize and honor their knowledge as a necessary requirement for a sustainable and healthy future.

-- How can we work together to promote the School of Nursing’s vision to ensure optimal health and wellbeing for all people and the planet.”
+- How can we work together to promote the School of Nursing’s vision to ensure optimal health and wellbeing for all people and the planet?